ga4gh/vrs/docs/source/terms_and_model.rst

 **Information Model**

-A Sequence is a string, constrained to contain only characters representing IUPAC nucleic acid or amino acid codes.
+A Sequence is a string, constrained to characters representing IUPAC nucleic acid or amino acid codes.

 **Implementation Guidance**